platformbuilds/mirador-core/chart/README.md

     intervalSeconds: 5
 ```

-Disable or tweak timeouts as needed.
-This is only added when `valkey.enabled=true`.
+This init container is only added when `valkey.enabled=true`.

 ### Production Hints
 - Use `valkey.architecture: replication` with persistence enabled: